Disney’s Caribbean Beach Resort Review – Pirate Room

 - Old Port Royal – Food Court and Main Pool

 Due to the size of the resort, a round-trip to Port Royal from Trinidad South could take 15 minutes plus wait time for the bus.
 We ended up walking from our resort to Port Royal, where the food court and main pool are located.
 It was one easy 10 minutes walk around Barefoot Bay.
 The pool was reminiscent of an old Spanish fort with slides and cannons.

 I would advise about being aware of the size of the resort.
 We weren’t fully prepared for how large it was an how much it would add to our travel time.

 Disney’s Caribbean Beach Resort is located in the Epcot area and also close to Hollywood Studios.

 The only transportation available to the parks is via bus.
-As the resort has six separate sections and a main house, the buses make seven total stops and are also necessary just to travel between sections of the resort.
+As the resort has six separate sections and a main house, the buses make six total stops and are also necessary just to travel between sections of the resort.
 They run a separate bus for transportation inside of the resort, although we found it quicker to walk in some cases.
 We were on the last stop which made trips to the parks quicker, but delayed the trip home.
 We took several trips to each park and the rides from Trinidad South were approximately:

 - Hollywood Studios – 10 minutes

 - Animal Kingdom – 25-30 minutes